Professor-G/pyBIA/docs/index.rst

 Welcome to pyBIA's documentation!
 ===============================

+.. admonition:: Under Construction (last updated 2025-09-16)

+   This documentation is still being written and may change frequently!

 pyBIA is an open-source program for detecting diffuse Lyman-alpha emission in the high redshift universe, using a combination of machine learning tree-ensemble and convolutional neural network algorithms.
 Although developed as a tool for astronomers, the program has been coded for general application.
 This documentation explains how you can use pyBIA to build and train your own machine-learning classifiers.